 There are TONS of quality resources out there for technology access that were not featured in this series and that are worth mentioning.
 Here are a few of those, along with a short introductory blurb.

-Flying Blind is an excellent resource that offers a little bit of everything.
+Top Tech Tidbits (formally Flying Blind) is an excellent resource that offers a little bit of everything.
 From refurbished technology to a great weekly newsletter featuring new and noteworthy news in the blindness arena, this resource is certainly bookmark-worthy.

 National Braille Press (NBP)